suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 * __Exploratory Data Analysis (EDA)__ was performed to ensure that there is a good understanding of different features and their contribution to the output variable respectively.

 ## Future Scope
-* Additional features such as the street connectivity score and people's perceptions about the bicycling environment could be added to generate even more good predictions from the models.
+* Additional features such as the __street connectivity score__ and __people's perceptions__ about the bicycling environment could be added to generate even more good predictions from the models.
-* The best machine learning models could be deployed in real-time where the demand for bikes is highlighted so that admins can take action based on the demand.
+* The best machine learning models could be __deployed__ in real-time where the demand for bikes is highlighted so that admins can take action based on the __demand__.

 ## 👉 Directions to download the repository and run the notebook